Ry-an7/ry-an7.github.io/README.md

 ## **Live Site**
 This website is hosted on GitHub Pages and can be accessed through this URL: [https://Ry-an7.github.io/](https://Ry-an7.github.io/).

-Feel free to explore the website, view my professional profile, and interact with the visualizations!
+Feel free to explore the website, and view my take on the NHL's Dead Puck Era.